Alison Rubelmann – Director

 After School Program Coordinator

-Dawn Sotir has been a staff member of the ANRC for over ten years.
+Ranger Dawn has been a staff member of the ANRC for over fifteen years.
 She has a wide expanse of knowledge, including, but not limited to; sustainable living, colonial history, environmental education, wildlife rehabilitation, farming, spinning, gardening, knitting and weaving.

 Evelyn Kubik – Park Ranger

-Evelyn Kubik is the newest Ranger at ANRC.
-An animal-lover from an early age, they grew up on a steady diet of The Magic School Bus and climbing trees.
+Ranger Evelyn, an animal-lover from an early age, grew up on a steady diet of The Magic School Bus and climbing trees.

 After graduating from Towson University with a BS in Biology, they did a couple seasons of avian field research, most notably working one summer on a bluebird research study in Montana.